yasglobal/schema-for-article/readme.txt

 == Frequently Asked Questions ==

-**Why should I install this plugin?**
+= Q. Why should I install this plugin? =
-***Installing this plugin is the easiest way to add structured data to your blog.
-The plugin automatically creates the JSON-LD according to Google's specification.***
+A. Installing this plugin is the easiest way to add structured data to your blog.
+The plugin automatically creates the JSON-LD according to Google's specification.

-**Does this plugin improve my SEO rankings?**
+= Q. Does this plugin improve my SEO rankings? =
-***We cannot promise it - but installing this plugin is in any case a step in right direction.***
+A. We cannot promise it - but installing this plugin is in any case a step in right direction.

-**Does image necessarily to be provided to activate the plugin?**
+= Q. Does image necessarily to be provided to activate the plugin? =
-***Yes, Incase the fearuted image is not provided by the author so, the defualt provided image would be use to validate the google structure data.***
+A. Yes, Incase the fearuted image is not provided by the author so, the defualt provided image would be use to validate the google structure data.

 == Changelog ==